kevinlingelbach/crypto-comparison/README.md

 To install the frontend, navigate to /crypto-comparison/client/ and run the command `npm install`.
 To run the frontend, navigate to /crypto-comparison/client/ and run the command `npm start`.

-You will be able to load the page on [localhost:3000](http://localhost:3000).
+You will be able to view the page on [localhost:3000](http://localhost:3000).

 ## Windows Instructions